Nanatsugatake-Tozanguchi Station

 Nanatsugatake-Tozanguchi Station (七ヶ岳登山口駅, Nanatsugatake-Tozanguchi-eki) is a railway station on the Aizu Railway Aizu Line in the town of Minamiaizu, Minamiaizu District, Fukushima Prefecture, Japan, operated by the Aizu Railway.

 Lines

 Nanatsugatake-Tozanguchi Station is served by the Aizu Line, and is located 53.1 rail kilometers from the official starting point of the line at Nishi-Wakamatsu.

 Station layout

 Nanatsugatake-Tozanguchi Station has a single side platform serving a single bi-directional track.
 The station is unattended.

-Adjacent stations

 History

-Nanatsugatake-Tozanguchi Station opened on November 8, 1953 as Itozawa Station (糸沢駅, Itozawa-eki).
-The station name was changed to its present name on July 16, 1987.
+Nanatsugatake-Tozanguchi Station opened on 8 November 1953 as Itozawa Station (糸沢駅, Itozawa-eki).
+The station was transferred to the Aizu Railway on 16 July 1987 along of the rest of the line between Nishi-Wakamatsu and Aizukogen-Ozeguchi.